ElvarThorS/MALV-FinalProject/README.md

 ## Status
 November 3, 2024:
-- Go with structured Wikipedia, contains more features from which we can feature extraction
+- Go with structured Wikipedia, contains more features from which we can feature extraction.
+- Stream the dataset, so you don't have to download it.
-- Created some (bad) code that extracts some features from the dataset (incomplete, needs to loop overall sections of 'sections' and needs to be modularized with functions)
+- Created some (bad) code that extracts some features from the dataset (incomplete, needs to be modularized with functions)
+- Features for now include: number of links, the urls (for entity linking), the text of the written sections, and the character length of the text
+- Need more features?
+- Need to filter out for only the articles we want.

 ## Related Material